 Board & Audit

-In particular, the Board’s key responsibilities are:
+The Board’s key responsibilities are:

 - To establish ECPC Strategy to achieve ECPC's Vision and Mission;